More Calabarzon schools call off classes due to ‘vog’ from Taal

 His memorandum cited recent phreatic or steam-driven eruptions of Taal Volcano and its release of vog.

-Vog contains acidic droplets of volcanic gas like sulfur dioxide, which can irritate the eyes, throat and respiratory tract.
+Vog contains acidic droplets of volcanic gas like sulfur dioxide, which can irritate the eyes, throat, and respiratory tract.

-Health authorities warned that people with asthma, lung or heart disease, the elderly, pregnant women and children were especially vulnerable to the effects of vog.
+Health authorities warned that people with asthma, lung or heart disease, the elderly, pregnant women, and children were especially vulnerable to the effects of vog.

-On Tuesday, the Philippine Institute of Volcanology and Seismology (Phivolcs) reported sodium dioxide emissions of 3,355 metric tons over the past 24 hours that rose to 2,600 meters above Taal Volcano Island, locally known as “Pulo,” that sits within Taal Lake, before drifting northwest.
+On Tuesday, the Philippine Institute of Volcanology and Seismology (Phivolcs) reported sodium dioxide emissions of 3,355 metric tons over the past 24 hours that rose to 2,600 meters above Taal Volcano Island, locally known as “Pulo,” which sits within Taal Lake, before drifting northwest.

 The Phivolcs classified the latest spewing activity of the volcano as “voluminous emission.”